Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/04-mult-ddr-banks/README.md

 ## Introduction

-By default, in the Vitis™ core development kit, the data transfer between the kernel and the DDR is achieved using a single DDR bank.
+By default, in the AMD Vitis™ core development kit, the data transfer between the kernel and the DDR is achieved using a single DDR bank.
 In some applications, data movement is a performance bottleneck.
-In cases where the kernels need to move large amounts of data between the global memory (DDR) and the FPGA, you can use multiple DDR banks.
+In cases where the kernels need to move large amounts of data between the global memory (DDR) and the FPGA, use multiple DDR banks.
 This enables the kernels to access multiple memory banks simultaneously.
 As a result, the application performance increases.

-The System Port mapping option using the `v++` command allows the designer to map kernel ports to specific global memory banks, such as DDR, HBM or PLRAM.
+The System Port mapping option using the `v++` command allows the designer to map kernel ports to specific global memory banks, such as DDR, HBM, or PLRAM.
 This tutorial shows you how to map kernel ports to multiple DDR banks.

 ## Tutorial Overview

 This tutorial uses a simple example of vector addition.
 It shows the `vadd` kernel reading data from `in1` and `in2` and producing the result, `out`.

-In this tutorial, you implement the vector addition application using three DDR banks.
+In this tutorial, implement the vector addition application using three DDR banks.

-Because the default behavior of the Vitis core development kit is to use a single DDR bank for data exchange between kernels and global memory, all data access through ports `in1`, `in2`, and `out` will be done through the default DDR bank for the platform.
+Because the default behavior of the Vitis core development kit is to use a single DDR bank for data exchange between kernels and global memory, all data access through ports `in1`, `in2`, and `out` is done through the default DDR bank for the platform.

 ![missing image](./images/mult-ddr-banks_fig_01.png)